Updated on 17th September 2024

 Import Finance

-Important finance is a trade finance solution that businesses can access to purchase finished goods from suppliers, either overseas or locally, without requiring access to the funds independently.
+Import Finance is a trade finance solution that businesses can access to purchase finished goods from suppliers, whether overseas or locally, without requiring access to the funds independently.
 The funding, linked to an invoice finance facility, provides a line of credit of up to 180 days.

 Export Finance

-Export finance is designed to help the other part in an international transaction, the exporter.
+Export Finance is designed to help the other party in an international transaction: The exporter.
 It allows exporters to access working capital and maintain cash flow throughout the sale cycle.
 Using the accounts receivable as collateral, the exporter can access a line of credit to fund the production of the goods.

 This allows them to take on new orders without waiting for those overseas customers’ payments to clear and transfer.

-Trade finance also works to mitigate risk by ensuring a sufficient supply of liquid cash flow.
-When it comes to international (and even some forms of domestic) commerce, mitigating risk can be hugely important.
+Trade Finance also works to mitigate risk by ensuring a sufficient supply of liquid cash flow.
+When it comes to international commerce (and even some forms of domestic trade), mitigating risk can be hugely important.

-Through trade finance, risk can be reduced on both sides.
-For example, a letter of credit can reassure a buyer that the payment held by the third party will only be released once the goods are made and sent.
+Through Trade Finance, risk can be reduced on both sides.
+For example, a letter of credit can reassure the buyer that the payment held by the third party will only be released once the goods are made and sent.
 This also works vice versa.

 Funding facilities can also be hugely important to a business needing more liquidity.
 If there is a cash flow gap or more working capital needs to be accessed for growth, trade finance can provide the solution required.
 With a finance facility set up, you can operate your business with greater confidence.

-Growing can be difficult for SMEs, but trade finance is one way to help empower businesses to grow.
-To ensure that a company has the capital required to increase turnover, secure good new deals and meet revenue targets, trade finance could be the key.
+Growing can be difficult for SMEs, but Trade Finance is one way to help empower businesses to grow.
+To ensure that your company has the capital required to increase turnover, secure good new deals and meet revenue targets, Trade Finance could be the key.

-Almost 50% of SME applications for trade finance proposals are rejected in the Asia-Pacific region.
+Almost 50% of small and medium sized enterprises’ applications for trade finance proposals are rejected in the Asia-Pacific region.
+Compare this to only 7% of multinational corporations’ proposals being rejected.

-That’s why ScotPac works hard to provide our clients, no matter how small they are, with the opportunity to access flexible, customsied trade finance solutions to help their businesses grow and thrive.
+That’s why ScotPac is the partner of choice for SMEs.
+Our lending specialists work hard to provide our clients with the opportunity to access flexible, customised Trade Finance solutions to help their businesses grow and thrive.

-If you’re looking for a financially savvy way to stay ahead, make sure to speak to our team of local trade finance specialists.
-With offices throughout Australia and New Zealand, we’re bound to have an office near you.
-Speak to our team today to find out what sort of trade finance package best suits you and your business’s needs.
+If you’re looking for a financially savvy way to stay ahead, Speak to our team today to find out what sort of Trade Finance package best suits you and your business’s needs. best suits you and your business’s needs.